SignalK/specification/gitbook-docs/request_response.md

 ## HTTP

-HTTP request use REST api semantics and the reponses are similar to the `response` object used above.
+HTTP request use REST API semantics and the responses are similar to the `response` object used above.

 One difference is that the `statusCode` value above is sent as the HTTP response code.

-The response when a server succcesfully processes a login request synchronously:
+The response when a server successfully processes a login request synchronously:

 HTTP response code 200
 ```json